 Financial Lessons From My Grandparents

-- Values – My grandparents had their values a little different than many people today.
+Values – Your grandparents probably have their values a little different than many people today.
 There was a time when if you held down a steady job, paid your bills on time, had polite children, a modest house in good repair, and a good reputation you could hold your head high.
-Now too many of us derive our value from the things we own.
-We need a bigger tv, a new car, or bigger home.
-Too often we pay for it with credit.
+Now the demand is much higher thanks to changes in the economy.